As a young boy, Nicholas Clark watched ships go past his

 Nic said an AMC course is a good option for school-leavers because career prospects are bright for naval architects and marine engineers.
 “Given how much work is happening right now and will continue to increase in the future for all the naval programs coming online, we will need every naval architect and marine engineer that we can get,” he said.

 Interested in Maritime Engineering?
-Apply now to study the Bachelor of Engineering (Specialisation) with Honours in 2020.
+Apply now to study the Bachelor of Engineering (Specialisation) with Honours.